 In response to COVID-19 the 2020-21 build season will run from January to July with pre-season content available from September for those seeking advance access.

-Weekly for 1 to 2 hours as an after school club, or within the curriculum, optimised for key stages 3 and 4 (GCSE Engineering, D&T or Computer Science).
-The programme is usually spread over 2 terms (typically September to March).
-Delivery can be compressed into other delivery models such as holiday clubs, intense multi-day builds etc.
+Weekly for 1 to 2 hours as an after school club, or within curriculum optimised for KS3 & KS4 (GCSE Engineering, D&T or Computer Science).
+The programme is usually spread over 2 terms (typically Sep to Mar), although in response to CV-19 disruption the 2020-21 build season will commence from January to July with pre-season content available from September for those seeking advance access.
+Delivery can be compressed into other delivery models e.g. holiday clubs and intense multi-day builds.

 Improve engagement, interest or enjoyment in STEM subjects

 Improve awareness and aspirations for STEM-related study and careers

 Challenge stereotypes by showing the diversity of disciplines, people and skills involved in engineering